sethryder/modpackindex-api-docs-old/modpacks/modpack.md

 {
     "id": 41,
     "name": "Drone Pack",
-    "deck": "A bee based Modpack.
+    "short_description": "A bee based Modpack.
 Explore worlds searching for bees.
 Collect bees and breed them to create new, better bees.
 Breeding is to much work?
 Then genetically modify bees to make them do anything.
 While on the hunt for bees you are being hunted.", "website": "http://forum.feed-the-beast.com/threads/1-7-10-drone-pack-bees-hqm-two-quest-routes-tech.52449/",
     "download_link": "http://www.feed-the-beast.com/#download",
     "donate_link": "http://forum.feed-the-beast.com/threads/1-7-10-drone-pack-bees-hqm-two-quest-routes-tech.52449/",